 In Ireland, every woman between the ages of 50 to 64 are invited for a free mammogram on an area-by-area basis every two years through BreastCheck.
 The aim of BreastCheck is to reduce deaths from breast cancer by finding and treating the disease at an early stage.
 If you receive an invitation to attend BreastCheck, you should attend the appointment.
 It is a free service which could help save your life.
 To check if you are on the BreastCheck register, click here.

 Whatever your age, it is important to be breast aware.
 Even with BreastCheck, many breast tumors are first spotted by women themselves.
 This may be because the woman is too young to have started screening, or may have reached an age past the screening criteria.
 It may also be that the breast cancer developed in between mammograms.

-However if breast cancer is found early, it is easier to treat and there will be a better chance of cure.
+However if breast cancer is found early, it is easier to treat and has a better chance of being cured.

 Breast changes to look and feel for

 Being breast aware simply means getting to know how your own breasts normally look and feel.
 If you notice a change that isn’t normal for you, visit your GP without delay.
 Nine out of ten breast lumps are benign (non-cancerous) but it is important to visit your GP to be sure.
 Remember that the earlier breast cancer is found, the better the outcome.

 Watch this short video to learn how to check your breasts:

 - Remember to check your breasts every month

 - The week after your period has ended is the best time.
 If you are in menopause, check your breasts around the same time every month.